 In What Zone Do Blackberries Grow Best?

-The blackberry is a perennial plant grown in USDA plant hardiness zones 4 through 10.
-Your local climate is more likely to affect which blackberries you grow rather than whether or not you can grow them.
-Your local garden center will know which cultivars grow in your area, making it best to buy your plants locally when you can.
+The blackberry is a perennial plant grown in USDA plant hardiness zones 3 through 10.
+Your local climate is more likely to affect which type of blackberries you grow rather than whether or not you can grow them.
+Your local garden center or cooperative extension service will know which cultivars grow best in your area, which makes buying your plants locally a good idea when you can.

 When Should You Plant Blackberries?